Jwely/solar/README.md

 You can read about and see some alternate ways of computing these at NOAA's ESRL [here](https://www.esrl.noaa.gov/gmd/grad/solcalc/calcdetails.html)

-Parts have been expanded by more recent work by NREL, namely [this document](https://www.nrel.gov/docs/fy08osti/34302.pdf)
+Parts have been expanded by more recent work by NREL, namely from [this document](https://www.nrel.gov/docs/fy08osti/34302.pdf)

 The core calculator class manages intermediate computations necessary